JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 ```
 there was no process that defined for example the absorbed solar radiation ``ASR``!

-Well, ConceptualClimateModels.jl allows the concept of "default processes".
+Well, ConceptualClimateModels.jl allows the concept of **default processes**.
 The package exports some **submodules**, and each submodule targets a particular application of conceptual climate models.
 In this Tutorial we are using the [`GlobalMeanEBM`](@ref) submodule, which provides functionality to model global mean energy balance models.

 Each submodule defines and exports its own **list of predefined symbolic variables**.